 MBA 518 (3) Business Analytics-An overview of design, control, and improvement of production and service systems.
 Topics including operations strategies, product design, process selection, and quality management are covered.
 This course will also utilize tools to aid decision- making.
 Skills such as data collection, preparation, analysis, and interpretation will be taught.
+(Typically Summer)

-(Typically Summer) MBA 519 (3) Business Law-An overview of commercial law related to business transactions and the legal frameworks that regulate companies and industries.
-Topics include that regulate companies and industries.
+MBA 519 (3) Business Law-An overview of commercial law related to business transactions and the legal frameworks that regulate companies and industries.
 Topics include commercial paper (checks, promissory notes, certificates of deposit, etc.); credit transactions and security devices (mortgages, pledges, liens, etc.); agency; and bankruptcy.
 (Typically Summer)